 Laying Sod & Planting Seed

 To successfully plant Tall Fescue seed and sod, look for a weather pattern with cooler days and crisper nights.
-We'll send an email letting you know it's time.
 You can go ahead and order your overseeding packages now so it's on hand when you're ready.